luissimas/zettelkasten/Implementation of storage in Verilog.md

 # Implementation of storage in Verilog
 The different elements that allow us to storage data in digital circuits can be implemented quite easily with the use of `if-else` statements.
-Here we find the verilog examples for the basic structures of storage.
+Here we find the [[Verilog|verilog ]] examples for the basic structures of storage.

 ## Latches
 [[Latches]] can be described in a simple way using a `if` statement.
 Here is a example a [[Latches#Gated D Latch|D_latch]] module